Family Consumer Sciences & Human Services - Curriculum

 On October 6, 2005 the State Board of Education approved an increase in the minimum high school graduation standards that includes a required half-unit course in personal finance.
 The competencies for the approved course in personal finance have been developed and are available for to districts to use in guiding the personal finance course.

 The competencies were developed by an advisory committee of business representatives; higher education officials; the Centers for Economics Education; and teachers from the areas of family and consumer sciences, business education, and social studies.
 Personnel from the Missouri Center for Career Education (MCCE) assisted the Department in developing the competencies.

 As a starting point, teachers reviewed the personal finance standards from the Jump$tart Coalition for Personal Financial Literacy.
 They also reviewed the recommended content standards and benchmarks from the Missouri Council on Economic Education's Towards Economic and Financial Literacy: A Final Report.
 If you have questions, please do not hesitate to contact us.

-- Personal Finance Competencies (FILE NOT FOUND ON OLD SITE)
+- Personal Finance Competencies

 - Missouri Personal Finance and Family and Consumer Resource Management Competencies

 - Family/Consumer Resource Management Competencies and Family Economics and Financial Education Curriculum Integration Chart